Years Delayed Gamma-ray and Radio Afterglows Originated from TDE Wind-Torus Interactions

-When a TDE occurs in an AGN with dusty torus which is composed of amounts of clouds (\citealt{elitzur2012, netzer2015}), the transient strong radiation and energetic wind will trigger transient echoes or afterglows.
-Depending on the distance of the torus, typically tens of days later after the primary outburst, the optical/UV/soft X-ray photons in TDE outburst irradiate the surrounding dusty clouds and result in an infrared echo (\citealt{dou2016, jiang2016, van2016}).
-A few years later, the fast and strong TDE winds will impact the torus violently and drive cloud shocks inside the clouds.
-The cloud materials swept by cloud shock will radiate in X-rays (``X-ray afterglow'', \citealt{jiang2019, mou2020}).
-Depending on the strength of the TDE outflow and the physics of the torus, the X-ray luminosity can be as high as $10^{41-42}~\ergs$, by which the X-ray properties can be used to constrain the physics of the TDE winds and the torus (\citealt{mou2020}).
+When a TDE occurs in an AGN with a dusty torus which is composed of amounts of clouds (\citealt{elitzur2012, netzer2015}), the transient strong radiation and energetic wind will trigger transient echoes or afterglows.
+Depending on the distance of the torus, typically tens of days later after the primary outburst, the optical/UV/soft X-ray photons from TDE outburst irradiate the surrounding dusty clouds and result in an infrared echo (\citealt{lu2016, dou2016, jiang2016, van2016}; see also \citealt{mattila2018} for an infrared echo by polar dust ).
+A few years later, the fast and strong TDE wind impacts the torus violently and drive cloud shocks inside the clouds.
+The cloud materials swept by cloud shock will radiate in X-rays (``X-ray afterglow'', \citealt{jiang2019, mou2021}).
+Depending on the strength of the TDE wind and the physics of the torus, the X-ray luminosity can be as high as $10^{41-42}~\ergs$, of which the X-ray properties can be used to constrain the physics of the TDE wind and the torus (\citealt{mou2021}).